Ecological Burns / Firewise Program

 Restoring Historic Fire Frequency on the Research Ranch

-Pre white-settlement fires created an annually shifting patchwork of re-sprouting and mature grasses throughout the area.
+Historically, fires created an annually shifting patchwork of re-sprouting and mature grasses throughout the area.
 The specific impacts within any burn patch depended on soils; species present; winds; precipitation and temperatures before, during, and after burns; season and frequency of the fires; fuel accumulation; etc. Without periodic fires, southeast Arizona's grasslands might never have established, or would have succeeded to shrubland (dominated by woody plants) or other communities, centuries ago.

 Most areas were naturally ignited every five to twenty years, on average.
 Mesas probably burned more often, while canyons and riparian areas probably burned less often (these estimates are based on the annual rings of pine trees in surrounding mountains, as the oak trees associated with grasslands produce very indistinguishable annual rings).
 Given fire suppression throughout the past 100 years, many unburned grasslands in this area have become shrub savanna or mesquite woodlands and their grassland wildlife has been replaced by species adapted to the more dense and woody habitats.